This section lists associations from Prince George's to Washington giving details about each one and what resources and publications they offer.

 The association was established in 1969.
 Its aim is to collect and preserve genealogical information, especially that relating to Prince George's County.

-The aim of the society is to promote and encourage interest in genealogical and historical research.
+Their aim is to promote and encourage interest in genealogical and historical research.
 To further this objective, the association preserves and maintains records relating to St Mary's County, makes these records publicly available, and maintains publications and printed materials at local libraries.

-They also have other documents relating to St Mary's County, State-wide and other US States along with documents relating to England and Wales.
+They also have other documents relating to St Mary's County, State-wide and other US States along with documents appertaining to England and Wales.

 A list of surnames currently being researched by members is also available.Website:

 The society is a non-profit making association established in 1973.
-They have a Library where an extensive number of archives are available, which include Family Histories, Research Books and Bible Records.
+Many resources are accessible in their library, which include Family Histories, Research Books and Bible Records.

 They are also in the process of transcribing Cemetery information for all Cemeteries in all Upper Eastern Shore Counties.

-Chesapeake Cousins, the Society's bi-annual newsletter, includes articles relating to:
+Chesapeake Cousins, the Society's bi-annual newsletter, includes articles regarding:

-The association operate the Jamieson Genealogy Library where a number of resources are available, which includes a Master Index, Family Folder Files, the Federal Census for some States across the US and a Card Catalogue.
+Many resources are accessible in the Jamieson Genealogy Library, including a Master Index, Family Folder Files, the Federal Census for some States across the US and a Card Catalogue.